Airbnb Security Deposits & AirCover – A Comprehensive Guide

 Short-Term Rental Insurance – An alternative to AirCover

-Short-Term Rental Insurance Providers entered the market in recent years to satisfy the need to protect all parties in the short-term rental space.
-Recognizing the value of comprehensive protection as essential, short-term rental insurance providers have greatly advanced, and continue to evolve the protection they offer homeowners, property managers, and guests, ensuring.
+Short-Term Rental Insurance providers entered the market in recent years to satisfy the need to protect all parties in the short-term rental space.
+Recognizing the value of comprehensive protection as essential, short-term rental insurance providers have greatly advanced, and continue to evolve the protection they offer homeowners, property managers, and guests (check out our detailed article on the best insurance options for airbnb hosts).

 With a short-term rental insurance provider, like Safely, you can feel certain that your property is protected, and confident that your claim will be resolved quickly and fairly, without ever having to involve the guest.
 Alternatively, AirCover, as defined by Airbnb’s terms, is “not an insurance policy” and “Airbnb strongly encourages you to purchase insurance that will cover you and your property for losses caused by Guests or Guests’ invitees…” In other words, not only does short-term rental insurance fill in the gaps of AirCover’s protection, but it offers a level of protection that Airbnb simply can’t provide.